stephenlb/webrtc-sdk/README.md

 # WebRTC Simple Calling API + Mobile

-At PubNub we believe in simplicity of our SDK usability.
+At PubNub we believe simplicity is essential for our SDK usability.
 We've taken a simplified approach to WebRTC Peer Connections by creating and easy-to-use SDK for developers.
-These ideas should span all platforms and devices too and that's why we also support **Android** WebRTC mobile calling with compatibility for iOS native Objective-C based WebRTC SDK.
+The ideas of simplicity should span all platforms and devices too and that's why we also support **Android** WebRTC mobile calling with compatibility for iOS native Objective-C based WebRTC SDK.
 This simple developer WebRTC SDK is powered by